M4nifest0/hack4lx_social/README.md

 social Finder  2018

+Find usernames across over 75 social networks This is useful if you are running an investigation to determine the usage of the same username on different social networks.

 ██╗  ██╗ █████╗  ██████╗██╗  ██╗██╗  ██╗██╗     ██╗  ██╗
 ██║  ██║██╔══██╗██╔════╝██║ ██╔╝██║  ██║██║     ╚██╗██╔╝
 ███████║███████║██║     █████╔╝ ███████║██║      ╚███╔╝